|

 and non-screw machine parts for Rollin Lobaugh.
 Barry Lysaght, a gifted wood carver, made the models for

+a whole train load of metal figures that rode the trains.
 Sets were produced in limited runs.
 A numbering sequence method was employed whereas a train numbered #1010 was the tenth train made.

 It was planned that each loco frame would be stamped serially.
 This was accomplished for the first 25 sets or so, and then it became